Fogey’s Place © All right reserved.

 The light meter in any DSLR measures the light reflected back from the subject in front of the camera and is programmed to view what is seen through the lens tonally, from the darkest black to the whitest white.

-It measures the light coming into the receptor, mixes it all up and gives you an 18% grey which is the half way from black to white.
+The camera measures the light coming into the receptor, mixes it all up tonally and returns an 18% grey which is the half way from black to white.

 The middle tone, 18% grey, is calculated to produce the correct exposure of light, from the reflected light of the subject, onto the camera’s sensor.
 A fuller explanation of exposure here.